scds/podcasting/branding.md

 Hire a graphic design firm ($$$)
 - Pro: Professionals know what they are doing, can help with marketing plans and other design items you may need (web banners, different sizes and formats for social media platforms, et cetera), and they will ensure you get what you want.
 Con: The most expensive option.

-**Option 2: Do It Yourself**
+### Option 2: Do It Yourself
-Use Adobe Illustrator or Adobe Photoshop (you can access these paywalled programs at Lyons New Media in Mills Library) Use a free software or web-based design application like Canva, GIMP, or Inkscape.
+Use Adobe Illustrator or Adobe Photoshop (you can access these paywalled programs at Lyons New Media in Mills Library)
+Use a free software or web-based design application like Canva, GIMP, or Inkscape.
 If you need help, book a consultation or attend a workshop at Lyons New Media.
 Media Help Consultations & Workshops (Lyons).

 ## Copyright Concerns
 Make sure that you use a font and image with a commercial use license.
 If your show becomes profitable, this will keep you safe from lawsuits.
 Look at websites like Pexels, Unsplash, and Wikimedia Commons.

-## Next Steps
-Now that you've branded your show, it's time to [host your files and distribute your podcast to major streaming services.](https://scds.github.io/podcasting/hosting.html)